Ford officially launched a 3.0L supercharger kit for Mustang and F-150, with a maximum output of 810hp

 This characteristic matches well with the inherently high-revving 5.0L naturally aspirated V8 engine.
 After upgrading, the car retains its original driving feel, without becoming difficult to control due to the increased power.

-Actually, for many Mustang and F-150 owners, wanting to enhance power is a very common need.
+Actually, for many Mustang and F-150 owners, the desire for more power is a natural part of ownership.
 In the past, the only option was to go to third-party modification shops, but this often resulted in the loss of the original factory warranty.
 If issues occurred after the modification, subsequent repairs could become very troublesome.

 This time, Ford has directly incorporated high-power upgrades into its official system.
 To put it bluntly, it has formalized this type of demand from car owners.
 Dealer installations, factory professional tuning, while keeping the warranty intact, essentially reduces the risks for car owners when modifying their vehicles.